Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * [Dietrich L, Meister J, Dietrich O, Notroff J, Kiep J, Heeb J, et al. (2019) Cereal processing at Early Neolithic Göbekli Tepe, southeastern Turkey.
 PLoS ONE 14(5): e0215214.](https://doi.org/10.1371/journal.pone.0215214)
 * Comparison to Maya architecture:
   * [Inomata T, Triadan D, Pinzón F, Aoyama K (2019) Artificial plateau construction during the Preclassic period at the Maya site of Ceibal, Guatemala.
 PLoS ONE 14(8): e0221943.](https://doi.org/10.1371/journal.pone.0221943)
     * > The construction of the Ceibal plateau may be comparable to early monumental constructions in other parts of the world, which emerged before or during the transition to agriculture or sedentism.
-Examples include: Göbekli Tepe and related Neolithic sites in the Near East; Watson Brake, Poverty Point, and other mound complexes in the Archaic lower Mississippi area; Sechín Bajo, Caral, and other monumental constructions in the Andes; and large shell mounds in the southeastern US and Brazil [81,86–91].
+Examples include: Göbekli Tepe and related Neolithic sites in the Near East; Watson Brake, Poverty Point, and other mound complexes in the Archaic lower Mississippi area; Sechín Bajo, Caral/, and other monumental constructions in the Andes; and large shell mounds in the southeastern US and Brazil [81,86–91].
 Although archaeologists traditionally associated monumental architecture with societies with pronounced political centralization and social hierarchy [51], these examples force us to reconsider this assumption [92,93].
 * Comparison to other complex societies:
   * [Whitehouse H, François P, Savage PE, et al. (2019) Complex societies precede moralizing gods throughout world history.
 Nature.
 568: 226–229. doi:10.1038/s41586-019-1043-4](https://doi.org/10.1038/s41586-019-1043-4)
   * [Botero CA, et al. (2014) The ecology of religious beliefs.
 PNAS.
 111(47): 16784-16789.](https://doi.org/10.1073/pnas.1408701111)